Ensembl/gsoc-dl-protein-coding-genes/README.md

 - **Second Approach - One-hot Encoding of DNA Sequences**: This strategy, bypassing the k-mer content assessment, directly converts the 250 bp segment into a one-hot encoded 2D matrix.
 This encoding encompasses all potential DNA bases, ensuring a thorough representation of sequence data.

-The `Scripts/Scripts_to_start_jobs/run_data_preprocession_and_test_train_split.py` script is available for a directory that includes corresponding gff and fasta files.
+The `Scripts_for_training_data_assembly/Scripts_to_start_jobs/run_data_preprocession_and_test_train_split.py` script is available for a directory that includes corresponding gff and fasta files.
 It facilitates data division into test and training datasets followed by featurization.

 ### Deep learning architectures used to distinguish gene- from non-gene-sniplets
 ### Sequence Classification

-Contained within the `Sequence classification` directory, this segment of the project primarily deals with deploying neural networks to predict the exon status of 250 bp sequences.
+Contained within the `Sequence_classification` directory, this segment of the project primarily deals with deploying neural networks to predict the exon status of 250 bp sequences.

 - **Conditional Random Fields (CRF)**:
   Conditional Random Fields (CRFs) are a class of statistical modeling methods often employed for structured prediction.
 Within the domain of sequence labeling, such as in natural language processing tasks like named entity recognition and part-of-speech tagging, CRFs have been pivotal.
 Their strength lies in their capacity to consider both local and global contextual information, allowing them to discern intricate patterns and dependencies in sequential data.